DataONEorg/d1_python/d1_mn_generic/doc/source/setup-tier.rst

   available on the web.
 Access to the write functions is restricted by a whitelist.

-* A Tier 4 member node can act as a replication target, which allows the Member Node operator to provide storage space to DataONE (for storing object replicas).
+* A Tier 4 member Node can act as a replication target, which allows the Member Node operator to provide storage space to DataONE (for storing object replicas).